 Nobody can accuse Clarke of not paying his.
 He tries to convince me that heading to the gym first thing in the morning counts as downtime.
 “It’s been a big turnaround for me – I was never an early bird and now I get that smug feeling.
 Even in the winter when it’s completely dark I go for a walk or a run in Regent’s Park and it’s eerily nice.”

-Clearly not a man of leisure, Clarke is keen to emphasise he is more than just a name, with the luxuriant locks to match.
-“People often ask if I still go into the salon or do shoots, and to me that feels strange because I’m still working every day: training or making appearances.
+Clearly, not a man of leisure, Clarke is keen to emphasize he is more than just a name, with the luxuriant locks to match.
+“People often ask if I still go into the salon or do shoots, and to me, that feels strange because I’m still working every day: training or making appearances.
 When you become a brand, suddenly people’s perception of you changes, but I don’t feel that I do any less than a full week,” he says.

-Clarke has been recognised for his achievements and received an OBE in 2007, but for him it’s just one of many career highlights.
-“Each of the decades has brought really good stuff,” he says.
-As for whose hair has been his favourite to cut, it’s a tough call.
-“Pop stars like David Bowie and Bryan Ferry: they were known for their hair and I was fans of them as a teenager, so styling them meant a lot to me.
+Clarke has been recognized for his achievements and received an OBE in 2007, but for him, it’s just one of many career highlights.
+“Each of the decades has brought the really good stuff,” he says.
+As for whose hair has been his favorite to cut, it’s a tough call.
+“Pop stars like David Bowie and Bryan Ferry: were known for their hair and I was a fan of them as a teenager, so styling them meant a lot to me.
 Although with Bowie it’s not really a question of what you did to his hair, it’s about the fact that he was such a god,” he enthuses.

 He attributes some of the other hairstyles he created, for the likes of broadcasters Anthea Turner and Selina Scott, as being even bigger for his career.
 “We also made the Duchess of York’s hair more stylish back in the early ’90s, and it had a big impact because people perceived her differently.”